 The cost of supplying liquid oxygen is significantly higher than compressed gas systems.
 Due to this higher cost and limited reimbursement from Medicare, liquid oxygen is not available in many areas of the country.

-Oxygen Delivery Systems – How Oxygen Gets into Your Lungs
+Oxygen Delivery Devices – How Oxygen Gets into Your Lungs

 In addition to choosing a type of oxygen mode and system, you will need to decide how oxygen will get from the system device into your body.
 There are four basic ways oxygen can be delivered to you.
 These are:

 Nasal cannulas (can-you-luhs): Plastic tubing with one end connected to your oxygen source.
 On the other end are two small prongs that rest in your nose.
 The tubing stays in place by looping over your ears.
 A nasal cannula is simple to use and inexpensive.
-Oxygen through a cannula can be drying to the nasal passages.
+To prevent drying to the nasal passages, ask your oxygen supplier about adding a humidifier to your oxygen concentrator .

 Oxygen reservoir cannulas: Oxygen reservoir cannulas have a pouch or a part of the tubing that is wider than the tubing itself.
 These devices hold a higher concentration of oxygen while you’re breathing out, so there is more oxygen available when you breathe in.